R2Northstar/ModdingDocs/docs/source/squirrel/intro.rst

 Float
 -----

-Floats are non whole numbers, they are declared with the ``float`` keyword.
+Floating-point numbers are numbers with decimal places, they are declared with the ``float`` keyword.

 .. code-block:: javascript